Local Development Plan (LDP)

 Before you begin

-• Electronic PDF version of the proposed Local Development Plan and
+- Electronic PDF version of the proposed Local Development Plan.

 You will be required to attach this information during the application process.